Rundik/tinyAgoRu-js/README.md

-TinyAgo.js
+TinyAgoRu.js
 ==========

-TinyAgo.js is a tiny (180 bytes when minified) JavaScript library that converts timestamps into relative time (a.k.a. "time ago").
+TinyAgoRu.js is a tiny (506 bytes when minified) JavaScript library that converts timestamps into relative time in russian (a.k.a. "time ago").

 Usage
 -----